dherrrnandez/re-csset/README.md

 ## How to use it

 We want a reset to be a base where to work on.
-Therefore, we have to **apply re-csset before any other style**.
-Otherwise, this styles will override your project styles and everything is going to look like default
+Therefore, we have to **APPLY RE-CSSET BEFORE ANY OTHER STYLE**.
+Otherwise, the reset will override your project styles.

 We strongly recommend to use a modern file structure for styling.
 This will make it easier to avoid specificity problems and bugs in general

 ### Importing: